Easy Apple Dapple Cake with Caramel Glaze is an amazingly simple, made-from-scratch moist apple cake.

 - Place the cake pan on a cooling rack and allow it to cool completely before removing the cake.
 To remove it from the pan, take a plate that is a bit larger than the rim of the cake pan, place it on top of the pan, and holding both the plate and the pan, flip it over.
 The pan should lift right off!

-Recipe FAQs:
+Recipe variations

-You can substitute walnuts, sliced almonds, macadamia nuts, pistachios, and cashews for the pecans in this recipe.
-You could also add a handful of dried cranberries or cherries if you prefer.
+- You can substitute walnuts, sliced almonds, macadamia nuts, pistachios, or cashews for the pecans in this recipe.

-You can substitute firm pears for the apples.
-If you want to spice things up a bit, you can also add about a teaspoon of cinnamon or nutmeg to the batter.
+- If you want to spice things up a bit, you can also add about a teaspoon of cinnamon or nutmeg to the batter.

-- This recipe calls for baking the cake in a 12-cup bundt pan or angel food cake pan.
+- This apple pecan cake recipe calls for baking the cake in a 12-cup bundt pan or angel food cake pan.
 You can substitute a 10-cup pan, but be aware that the batter will rise to the top when baking and it will be hard to add the caramel glaze without it running over the sides of the pan.
 If you use the smaller size, you might want to add half of the glaze, then when the cake is removed from the pan, pour on the other half.

-- If your pecans are not toasted, place them on a rimmed baking sheet in a preheated 350 °F oven and roast for three to four minutes for pieces or eight to ten minutes for pecan halves.
+- If your pecans are not toasted, place them on a rimmed baking sheet in a preheated 350ยฐF oven and roast for three to four minutes for pieces or eight to ten minutes for pecan halves.

 - When measuring flour, use the spoon and level measuring method.
 That is, spoon the flour into a measuring cup, then use a straight side of a knife and level it off before adding it to your recipe.